encarnac/tv-movie-reminder/README.md

 <tr>
 <td>
   A webapp using The Movie Database API and Google Calendar API.
-  </br> Use it to search for tv shows or movies by title and get reminders on their releases on your Google Calendar.
+  </br> Use it to search for upcoming tv shows or movies by title and get reminders on their releases on your Google Calendar.
 </td>
 </table>

 ### Built with
-- [ReactJS](https://reactjs.org/) - A JavaScript library for building user interfaces
+- [ Axios ](https://axios-http.com/docs/intro) - A promise-based HTTP Client for node.js and the browser
+-  [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.
 -  [Create React App](https://create-react-app.dev/) - Create React apps with no build configuration.
 - [Express.js](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for node.
-- [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.
-- [React Oauth2 | Google ](https://github.com/MomenSherif/react-oauth) - Google OAuth2 using the new Google Identity Services SDK for React
+- [ FullCalendar](https://fullcalendar.io/) - A full-sized drag & drop JavaScript event calendar
 - [Google Calendar API](https://developers.google.com/calendar/api) - Integrate your app with Google Calendar, creating new ways for you to engage your users.
+-  [Mongoose](https://mongoosejs.com/) - An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - [TheMovieDatabaseAPI](https://developers.themoviedb.org/3) - Millions of movies, TV shows and people to discover.
-- [React Icons](https://react-icons.github.io/react-icons/search) - Include popular icons in your React projects easily with react-icons, which utilizes ES6
+-  [ReactJS](https://reactjs.org/) - A JavaScript library for building user interfaces

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>